 Meditative Movements™ is an innovative mind-body exercise approach similar to Tai Chi, Qigong and yoga.
-Created in 2002, it incorporates western science with modern day philosophies and ancient wisdom.
+It incorporates western science with modern day philosophies and ancient wisdom.
 By integrating cardio, flexibility, strengthening and balance movements with spoken core value affirmations like "I can" and "I release anxiety," you can align your mind and your body with your spiritual being.

 Meditative Movements offers you the opportunity to explore who you are so you can give breathe to your life purpose, values and dreams.
 It helps you release stress, resistance, fear, anger and any negativity that is hindering your ability to heal and live a happy, healthy and fulfilling life.